bazookanu/kanud.github.io/_posts/2013-07-09-my-trek-in-uttarakhand-part-i.md

 ---
 layout: post
-title: My Trek In Uttarakhand: Part I
+title: "My Trek In Uttarakhand: Part I"
 ---
 'I love this weather!
 I wanted it to rain!', I told Scientist.
 It was five in the morning, raining heavily, and she was complaining that constant rain would ruin the trek.
 I didn't see it.
 Hadn't we come here to be uncomfortable, I thought.
 Rain would be perfect.